Irina-Kasatkina/django-orm-watching-storage/README.md

 ### How to start

-Run cmd, change to the program directory on the command line, then run main.py:
+Run cmd, change to the program directory on the command line, then start local server:
 ```
 cd <program_directory_on_your_local_disk>
-main.py
+python manage.py runserver 0.0.0.0:8000
 ```

 ### Project Goals